Konamiman/Nextor/docs/Nextor 2.1 Programmers Reference.md

 Attempt to mount a file that is smaller than 512 bytes or larger than 32 MBytes.

-* Invalid cluster number (.ICLUS, 0B0h)
+* Invalid cluster number or sequence (.ICLUS, 0B0h)

-The cluster number supplied to the [_GETCLUS](#314-get-information-for-a-cluster-on-a-fat-drive-_getclus-7eh) function doesn't exist in the drive.
+The cluster number supplied to the [_GETCLUS](#314-get-information-for-a-cluster-on-a-fat-drive-_getclus-7eh) function doesn't exist in the drive, or a file was supplied to [_MAPDRV](#312-map-a-drive-letter-to-a-driver-and-device-_mapdrv-7ch) to be mounted but the file is not stored across consecutive sectors in its host filesystem.

 ## 5. Extended mapper support routines